NanzheWang/nanzhewang.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Nanzhe Wang, a Postdoctoral Scholar in the Department of Energy Science and Engineering at Stanford University, working under the guidance of [Prof. Louis J. Durlofsky] (https://profiles.stanford.edu/louis-durlofsky).
-I completed my PhD in the Department of Energy and Resources Engineering at Peking University, where I was advised by [Prof. Dongxiao Zhang] (https://en.coe.pku.edu.cn/faculty/facultyaz/891192.htm).
+I'm Nanzhe Wang, a Postdoctoral Scholar in the Department of Energy Science and Engineering at Stanford University, working under the guidance of [Prof. Louis J. Durlofsky](https://profiles.stanford.edu/louis-durlofsky).
+I completed my PhD in the Department of Energy and Resources Engineering at Peking University, where I was advised by [Prof. Dongxiao Zhang](https://en.coe.pku.edu.cn/faculty/facultyaz/891192.htm).
 Prior to that, I earned my Bachelor's degree in Petroleum Engineering from China University of Petroleum (Beijing).

 My research focuses on sustainable geoenergy development and subsurface resources management, including geological carbon storage, geothermal energy production, hydrocarbon extraction, and water resource management.
 The key of these efforts is subsurface flow modeling, which is critical for the efficient and safe development of geoenergy and subsurface resources.

 Subsurface flow modeling is inherently uncertain due to the complexity of geological systems and limited observational data.
 This uncertainty can lead to inaccurate forecasts, suboptimal decision-making, and increased operational risks.
 My work addresses these challenges by integrating numerical simulation, deep learning, statistical and optimization methods, domain knowledge, and diverse data types.
 Specifically, I develop methodologies to quantify and reduce uncertainties in subsurface flow modeling, monitor subsurface behaviors, and forecast future responses.
 These methods provide actionable insights for optimizing subsurface operations, mitigating risks, and improving the safety and efficiency of subsurface energy/resources development.